 Cost of Living Allowances: Employees stationed overseas are not paid locality pay, since this is limited to employees within the continental United States, as well as to non-foreign areas, such as Alaska and Hawaii.
 Instead, employees are eligible for certain cost of living allowances, in addition to their base compensation.

-- Post Allowance: This allowance is paid to compensate employees for the higher price of goods and services that is often found overseas.
+- Post Allowance: This allowance is paid to compensate employees officially stationed at a post in a foreign area where the cost of living, exclusive of quarters costs, is substantially higher then in Washington, DC.
 The amount is a flat rate, determined by the family size, basic salary, and location.
-See DSSR and 5 U.S.C.
-5924(1).
+See DSSR 220 and 5 U.S.C.

 Quarters Allowances: Employees may receive quarters’ allowances to reimburse an employee for the cost of obtaining quarters on the local economy when neither Government-owned nor Government- rented quarters are available.